ichthyscode/lilaAI/README.md

 Lila (li[chess in sca]la) is a free online chess game server focused on [realtime](https://lichess.org/games) gameplay and ease of use.

+---

+## AI Coach Project

+Lichess now features an **AI Coach**: an integrated chat and voice assistant designed to help users improve at chess.
+The AI Coach is available exclusively in offline games (vs. AI, vs. self) and analysis mode.
+It provides real-time advice, feedback, and pattern recognition, and can demonstrate ideas live on the board.
+The coach uses the ElevenLabs API for high-quality voice synthesis, and can interact via both chat and voice.

+- **Purpose:** To offer actionable, level-appropriate advice and feedback, helping users learn and get better at chess in a supportive, interactive way.
+- **Scope:** Only available in offline and analysis modes; never in online or rated play.
+The coach can highlight moves, show patterns, and answer user questions.
+- **Reference:** For full requirements and rules, see the [AI Coach PDR document](modules/coach/AI_Coach_PDR.md).

+---

 It features a [search engine](https://lichess.org/games/search), [computer analysis](https://lichess.org/ief49lif) distributed with [fishnet](https://github.com/lichess-org/fishnet), [tournaments](https://lichess.org/tournament),